Davyani/Web-Dev-For-Beginners/1-getting-started-lessons/1-intro-to-programming-languages/README.md

 **Prompt:** Choose a code editor or IDE (such as Visual Studio Code, WebStorm, or a cloud-based IDE).
 List three features or extensions that help you write, debug, or maintain code more efficiently.
 For each, provide a brief explanation of how it benefits your workflow.

+## Code Editor: Visual Studio Code (VS Code)

+Visual Studio Code is a powerful, lightweight, and highly customizable code editor that’s especially popular among web developers.
+It supports a wide range of programming languages and has an extensive library of extensions that improve productivity and streamline development.

+**1. IntelliSense (Built-in Feature)**

+Explanation:
+IntelliSense provides smart code completions, syntax highlighting, and real-time error detection.
+As you type, it suggests variable names, functions, and parameters based on the language and libraries you’re using.
+Benefit:
+This reduces syntax errors and speeds up coding by minimizing the amount of manual typing and context switching.

+**2. Live Server (Extension)**

+Explanation:
+The Live Server extension launches a local development server that automatically reloads your web page whenever you save changes to your HTML, CSS, or JavaScript files.
+Benefit:
+It provides instant visual feedback, making front-end development faster and more interactive by eliminating the need to manually refresh the browser.

+**3. GitLens (Extension)**

+Explanation:
+GitLens enhances VS Code’s built-in Git capabilities by showing detailed information about code changes, such as who last modified a line, commit history, and blame annotations.
+Benefit:
+This helps developers track project history, collaborate more effectively, and maintain clean, well-documented version control workflows.

 ---

 ## 🚀 Challenge